-The Retail Banking segment offers a full range of the Bank's products and services for individual customers and micro-enterprises as well as specialised products offered by several subsidiaries.
-The key products in this segment include current and savings accounts (including foreign currency accounts), term deposits, lending products (retail mortgage loans and non-mortgage loans such as car loans, cash loans, overdrafts, credit card and other loan products), credit cards, insurance, investment products, and brokerage services offered to both individual customers and to micro-businesses.
-The financial results of the Retail Banking segment include the results of mBank's branches in the Czech Republic and in Slovakia.
-The Retail Banking segment also consolidates the results of mWealth Management S.A. (mWealth Management), Aspiro S.A.
-(Aspiro), mBank Hipoteczny S.A. (mBank Hipoteczny) and BRE Ubezpieczenia TUiR S.A.
-(BRE Ubezpieczenia TUiR), BRE Ubezpieczenia Sp. z o.o.
-(BRE Ubezpieczenia) and BRE Agent Ubezpieczeniowy Sp. z o.o.
-(BRE Agent Ubezpieczeniowy).
+• The Retail Banking segment, which divides its customers into mBank customers and Private Banking customers and which offers a full range of the Bank's banking products and services as well as specialised products offered by a number of subsidiaries belonging to the Retail Banking segment.
+The key products in this segment include current and savings accounts (including accounts in foreign currencies), term deposits, lending products (retail mortgage loans and non-mortgage loans such as cash loans, car loans, overdrafts, credit cards and other loan products), debit cards, insurance products, investment products, brokerage and leasing services offered to both individual customers and to micro-businesses.
+The results of the Retail Banking segment include the results of foreign branches of mBank in the Czech Republic and Slovakia.

+In 2014, the Retail Banking segment also included the results of mBank Hipoteczny S.A., mWealth Management S.A., Aspiro S.A., BRE Ubezpieczenia TUiR S.A., BRE Ubezpieczenia Sp. z o.o., BRE Agent Ubezpieczeniowy Sp. z o.o., AWL I Sp. z o.o. as well as results of retail segments of mLeasing Sp. z o.o. and Dom Maklerski mBanku S.A.